-Russia should improve the Energy Charter process, not abandon it, says Andrey A Konoplyanik
+Russia should help to improve the Energy Charter process, not abandon it.
+By Andrey A Konoplyanik, former deputy secretary-general of the Energy Charter Secretariat

 RUSSIA "did not ratify Energy Charter and other documents and does not consider itself to be bound by these decisions", Russian President Dmitry Medvedev said on 20 April.
 And the country intends to "change the legal base for relationships with energy consumers and transit states", he said in Helsinki.